reupen/columns_ui/README.md

 #### Using the Clang compiler (experimental)

-Note: Currently not functional out of the box – should be functional again when the LLVM bundled with Visual Studio is updated to version 13.

 Columns UI can be also compiled using the version of Clang distributed with Visual Studio.

 (Note that Clang is not installed by default – in the Visual Studio 2022 installer, you will need to select the Clang compiler and the Clang build tools components.)